prism-coder/nexus/README.md

 ## Basic Usage

-Here is what a minimal `app-api` application looks like using `Nexus`:
+Here is what a minimal `app-api` application looks like using `Nexus`. *(Note: You can generate a full project structure automatically using the CLI).*

 `main.ts`